flemay/3musketeers/docs/about/contributing.md

 ## Contributing code :computer:

 ::: warning DOCUMENTATION RELATED CHANGES
-For any documentation update you would like to make, other than correcting spelling and grammar mistakes, please let use know by filling an issue.
+For any documentation update you would like to make, other than correcting spelling and grammar mistakes, please let us know by filling an issue.
 :::

 The project follows the typical [GitHub pull request][linkGitHubPR] model.
 Before starting any work, please either comment on an existing [issue][linkProjectIssue], or file a new one.